astroprofsmith/intromodern.github.io/_sources/c10force.md

 \frac{dv}{dt} = \frac{1}{\gamma^3}\frac{F_x}{m_0}}
 ```

-The corrspondance principle check is satisfied because for
+The correspondence principle check is satisfied because for
 $\gamma\approx 1$, this is just $a=F/m$, as Newton would expect.
 However, as $v\rightarrow c$, $\gamma \rightarrow \infty$, which means
 the acceleration is going to plummet to zero as the speed gets close